naturalis/windows-openstack-imaging/README.md

 Add a floating ip address, you can now access the instance through rdp.

+You can add a batch of powershell script:

+Windows batch: The file is executed in a cmd.exe shell.
+The user_data first line must be: rem cmd.

+Powershell: Scripting is automatically enabled if not set (RemoteSigned).
+The user_data first line must be: #ps1

 ### Commandline

 Source your OpenStack RC file:.